 Well ok that’s not 100% true, I love to go overboard on some shots, and in Fashion/glamour and beauty I also most of the time do some ‘skin’ work, but in essence I’m a strong advocate to make sure you nail the shot in camera.

-So back to that LCD and the consequences.
+- Back to that LCD and the consequences.

 Because the LCD is showing you a histogram and the image, a lot of photographers don’t look any further and they accept that as being enough.
 What they don’t realize is, first, the display is showing you a preview from the JPEG; meaning that if you shoot RAW there is much more dynamic range in the original file.
 Also when shooting models / people it is impossible to judge if the light is correct for the skin tone / brightness … because how do you know where a certain skin tone should be rendered in the histogram?